-- 1. Supports EDO and SDRAM. - 2.
-Supports unbuffered DIMM. - 3.
-To operate properly, at least one 168-pin DIMM module must be installed. - 4.
-This mainboard supports Table Free memory, so memory can be installed on DIMM1 or DIMM2 in any order. - 5.
-Supports 3.3 volt DIMM. - 6.
-The DRAM addressing and the size supported by the mainboard is shown next page.
+- 1. Supports only SDRAM DIMM. - To operate properly, at least one 168-pin DIMM module must be installed. - 3.
+This mainboard supports Table Free memory, so memory can be installed on DIMM1 or DIMM 2 in any order. - 4.
+Supports 3.3 volt DIMM. - 5.
+The DRAM addressing and the size supported by the mainboard is shown below: